rledford/qproc-mongo/README.md

 #### Wildcards

-Field definitions support wildcards where a nested field may contain multiple fields of the same type.
-For example, if your collection stores some arbirary counts or totals for things that may not be known at runtime, like how many times something gets executed, then you could use wildcards to allow queries on nested fields that exist and the ones that may exist in the future.
+Field definitions support wildcards for dynamically named fields as long as you know what type they will be.
+For example, if your collection stores some arbirary counts or totals for things that may not be known at runtime, then you could use wildcards to allow queries on nested fields that exist and the ones that may exist in the future.

-The wildcard `*` only works at the **end** of a field definition key.
-Multiple wildcards like this, `field.*.nested.*`, will **NOT** work.

 For this example, the database record model looks like this.